Super-Protocol/docs/docs/marketplace/guides/place-order.md

 :::warning

-If you added your uploaded model, ensure it fits into the total maximum compute configuration allowed for the testnet.
+If you add your uploaded model, ensure it fits into the total maximum compute configuration allowed for the testnet.
 Refer to the [Testnet Limitations](/marketplace/limitations).

 :::